ManuelSifuentes/BigData/Unit_2/Practices/Practice04/README.md

 Split the data into training and test sets (30% held out for testing).

+To perform the classification, two data vectors are needed, one with which the training of the model will be done (trainingData) taking 70% of the data and another with which the predictions will be made and the effectiveness of the model will be verified (testData) with 30% of the remaining data.

 ```r
 val Array(trainingData, testData) = data.randomSplit(Array(0.7, 0.3))
 ```

 Train a GBT model.

+Then a GBTClassifier model must be created, specifying which will be the label column, the features column and the maximum number of iterations to perform.

 ```r
 val gbt = new GBTClassifier().setLabelCol("indexedLabel").setFeaturesCol("indexedFeatures").setMaxIter(10).setFeatureSubsetStrategy("auto")